chromium/chromium/base/memory/checked_ptr.md

-# CheckedPtr
+# MiraclePtr aka CheckedPtr`<T>` aka BackupRefPtr

+Chrome's biggest security problem is a constant stream of exploitable (and exploited) Use-after-Free (UaF) bugs. `MiraclePtr` is an unmbrella term for algorithms based on smart-pointer-like wrappers, whose goal is to stop UaFs from being exploitable, by turning them from security bugs to non-security crashes or memory leaks.
+See [go/miracleptr](https://docs.google.com/document/d/1pnnOAIz_DMWDI4oIOFoMAqLnf_MZ2GsrJNb_dbQ3ZBg/edit?usp=sharing) for details.

+`CheckedPtr<T>` is a smart-pointer-like templated class that wraps a raw pointer, protecting it with one of the `MiraclePtr` algorithms from being exploited via UaF.
+The class name came from the first algorithm that we evaluated, and is sujbect to change. `BackupRefPtr` is one of the `MiraclePtr` algorithms, based on reference counting, that disarms UaFs by quarantining allocations that have known pointers.
+It was deemed the most promising one and is the only one under consideration at the moment.
+In the current world, `MiraclePtr`, `BackupRefPtr` and `CheckedPtr<T>` became effectively synonyms.

-`CheckedPtr<T>` is a smart pointer that triggers a crash when dereferencing a dangling pointer.
-It is currently considered **experimental** - please don't use it in production code just yet.
+`CheckedPtr<T>` is currently considered **experimental** - please don't use it in production code just yet.
-`CheckedPtr<T>` is part of the [go/miracleptr](https://docs.google.com/document/d/1pnnOAIz_DMWDI4oIOFoMAqLnf_MZ2GsrJNb_dbQ3ZBg/edit?usp=sharing)
-project.

 ## Examples of using CheckedPtr instead of raw pointers

-`CheckedPtr<T>` can be used to replace raw pointer fields (aka member variables).
+For performance reasons, currently we only consider `CheckedPtr<T>` to replace raw pointer fields (aka member variables).
 For example, the following struct that uses raw pointers:

 ```cpp